diasfusuy/AWS-UDEMY-/2-IAM/README.md

 - IAM policy structure includes version, ID, and statements with key elements: Sid, Effect, Principal, Action,Resource, and optional Condition.

 - Understanding Effect, Principal, Action, and Resource is essential for managing AWS permissions effectively.

+## What is CLI?

+- A tool enables AWS on command line.

+- Direct access to public API's on AWS.

+## What is SDK?

+- AWS Software Development kit.

+- Supports languages such as; JavaScript, GO, .NET, Python, Node.js, PHP.